Sound phobias are very common.

 Try to encourage chewing and eating.
 Do some training or play games with toy and food rewards.
 Your dog can not be frightened and eat at the same time.
 Stock up on chews and special treat.

 - Help them find somewhere to hide.
 Open wardrobe doors slightly or place a cardboard box under your bed.Make sure they are in the house well before it gets dark.

-If your cat is frightened it is best to leave him/her alone.
+- If your cat is frightened it is best to leave him/her alone.
 Cats prefer to be on their own in times of stress.
-Cats can learn to use a “pet den” they are not just for dogs.
-But usually prefer them up high.
+Cats can learn to use a “pet den”, they are not just for dogs.
+But they usually prefer them up high.